 2.2 Communication between People

 We will now focus on the communication.
 Specifically we will focus on commu- nication between pairs of people, e.g. Alice talking to Bob.
 Borisov, Goldberg and Brewer designed a secure protocol for two-people communication, the Off- the-Record (OTR, Borisov, Goldberg and Brewer 2004) protocol.
-They desired an electronic equivalent of face-to-face conversations, i.e. that they leave no proofs of any kind behind: if Alice and Bob has had a conversation, Bob cannot go to Eve afterwards and prove anything about what Alice has said — the same as in a face-to-face conversation.
+They desired an electronic equivalent of face-to-face conversations, i.e. that they leave no proofs of any kind behind: if Alice and Bob have had a conversation, Bob cannot go to Eve afterwards and prove anything about what Alice has said — the same as in a face-to-face conversation.
 This property is not true for email or most centralized communication services.

 2.2.1 Standard Email